Summer in Poland: the highest temperatures and the highest rainfall, can’t resist images of blooming nature in Poland in the summertime

 Weather in Poland in August

-Average monthly temperature in August in Poland is 18,5°C / 65°F, and average monthly rainfall level is 66 mm (the third highest after July and August).
+The average monthly temperature in August – the last summer month in Poland – is 18,5°C / 65°F, and the average monthly rainfall level is 66 mm.

 When you travel in Poland outside the cities in August, you will notice golden cereal fields (mostly rye, wheat, oats) accompanied with red poppies and blue cornflowers.
 August is the harvest season in Poland.
 When the crops are already harvested, it’s time to celebrate.
 The harvest in Poland ends with the festival called in Polish dożynki.